 Market Status: Current

-In a Nutshell: Adds non-essential but suprising and addictive utility to Trek/Bontrager's RT light series (and other ANT+ lights); simple hardware button operation w/daylight visible feedback LEDs; odd (but rarely surfacing) bug where the resumed mode is incorrect when used w/the Flare RT.
+In a Nutshell: Adds non-essential but suprising and addictive utility to Trek/Bontrager's RT light series (and other ANT+ lights); simple hardware button operation w/daylight visible feedback LEDs; odd bug where if the remote is long pressed while the Flare RT is already off, the resumed mode will be steady high, instead of the last used mode.

 Price: CAD$37 (purchased at CAD$19)